mugishasam123/education-site/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/cb591fa3-6958-4baa-b4cf-153a12459705/deploy-status)](https://app.netlify.com/sites/cu-learn/deploys)

 # Education-site
-> This is a SPA web app where learners can learn and interact with their tutors through call and Chats.
+> This is an app where learners can learn and interact with their tutors through call and Chats.
 It is built with Reactjs and Tailwindcss

 # Screenshoot